sourcepole/monitor-if-rouncube-login-works/README.md

     # ls -l /etc/RoundcubeAutoLoginConfig.php
     -rw------- 1 nagios root 113 Nov 26 17:59 /etc/RoundcubeAutoLoginConfig.php

+# Deployment via ansible

+Look in the [./ansible](./ansible) directory for an ansible role to deploy the files.

+# Icinga config

 RoundcubeAutoLoginConfig.php should be only readable for the `nagios` user!